-2. DATA SOURCES
+II.
+DATA SOURCES

-Our analysis draws on a number of sources, including ACT (Thornton et al. 2016), the ground-based weather station maintained by the Atacama Pathfinder EXperiment (APEX) collaboration (e.g., Schuller et al. 2009), NASA's MERRA-2 database (Gelaro et al. 2017), the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis (Hersbach et al. 2020), the Cortés et al. (2020) synthesis of the precipitable water vapor (PWV) in the Cerro Chajnantor region, and the UdeC-UCSC 183 GHz radiometer next to ACT (Bustos et al. 2014).
-The location of each is shown in Figure 3.
+Our analysis draws on a number of sources, including ACT [11], the ground-based weather station maintained by the Atacama Pathfinder EXperiment (APEX) Collaboration [e.g., [12]], NASA'S MERRA-2 database [13], the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis [14], the Cortées et al. [15] synthesis of the precipitable water vapor (PWV) in the Cerro Chajnantor region, and the UdeC-UCSC 183 GHz radiometer next to ACT [16].
+The location of each is shown in Fig. 3.

-2.1.
-ACT
+A. ACT

 ACT is a 6-meter telescope that maps the CMB at millimeter wavelengths, located on Cerro Toco in the Atacama Desert at an elevation of 5190 m.
 This paper considers around 15,000 hours of observation by ACT from between May 2017 and January 2021.
-For these data, ACT observed using three polarization-sensitive dichroic detector arrays (PA4, PA5, PA6), each having more than 1500 detectors with nominal frequencies of roughly 98 GHz (PA5, PA6), 150 GHz (PA4, PA5, PA6) and 220 GHz (PA4) (Henderson et al. 2016; Li et al. 2016; Ho et al. 2017; Choi et al. 2018; Crowley et al. 2018).
-Each detector couples to a full-width halfmaximum beam of 2.1, 1.4, and 1.0 arcminutes for 98, 150 and 220 GHz respectively.
+For these data, ACT observed using three polarization-sensitive dichroic detector arrays (PA4, PA5, PA6), each having more than 1500 detectors with nominal frequencies of roughly 98 GHz (PA5, PA6), 150 GHz (PA4, PA5, PA6) and 220 GHz (PA4) [17-21].
+Each detector couples to a full-width half-maximum beam of 2.1, 1.4, and 1.0 arcminutes for 98, 150 and 220 GHz respectively.
 The field of view for each array is a hexagon of corner-to-corner width 0.9°.
 Although correlations between all pairs of arrays have been measured, in this paper we analyze each of the six array-band combinations independently of the others.